 The Study Preparatory School ('the School') has long prided itself on the quality of the teaching and pastoral care provided to its pupils.
 However, if parents do have a complaint, they can expect it to be treated by the School with care and in accordance with this Procedure.
 The School makes the Complaints Procedure available to all parents of registered pupils on the School's website and in the School office during the school day.
-It is also available to prospective parents where the complaint concerns the School's admission process.
-The School will ensure that parents of pupils and of prospective pupils who request it are made aware that this document is published or available and of the form in which it is published or available, and of the number of complaints registered under the formal procedure during the preceding school year.
+It is also available to prospective parents.
+The School will ensure that parents of pupils who request it are made aware that this document is published or available and of the form in which it is published or available, and of the number of complaints registered under the formal procedure during the preceding school year.
 In accordance with paragraph 32(1) of Schedule 1 to the Education (Independent School Standards) Regulations 2014, the School will also make available, on request, to Ofsted, the Department for Education (DfE) or the Independent Schools Inspectorate (ISI), details of this Complaints Procedure and the number of complaints registered under the formal procedure during the preceding school year.
-The policy does also apply to past pupils, but only if the complaint was initially raised whilst the pupil was still registered.
-The only exception to this is if the complaint is a review of a decision taken by the Head to exclude or require the removal of a pupil under clause 7 of the School's Terms and Conditions of Contract in which case such a review must be requested by no later than five working days from the date of the decision to exclude or require the removal of a pupil.
-The School will ensure that parents of pupils who request it are made aware that this document is published or available and the form in which it is published or available.